sesartrumpet/cs386-pennypilot/Reports/Deliverable1.md

 # Introduction
 Our project aims to tackle the financial literacy gap in the younger generation.
-We plan to do this through a well made website that efficiently uses html, css, and JavaScript.
+We plan to do this through a well made website that efficiently uses HTML, CSS, and JavaScript.
 We intend to provide language to engage younger users.
 Utilizing premade templates that the user can easily access and apply to their financial situation.

 # Initial Value Proposition
-We help the younger generatio that are interested in attending Northern Arizona University (age 13-28) (audience) gain financial literacy (problem) by expense tracking using an easy to understand webpage (value/solution).
+We help the younger generation that are interested in attending Northern Arizona University (age 13-28) (audience) gain financial literacy (problem) by tracking their expenses using an easy to understand webpage (value/solution).

 # Interview Summary